Richard G. Hardy

 Beginning shortly after his arrival, Hardy began working with trustees, senior administrators, and faculty on a long-range plan to bring the school into the future.
 The result, approved in 2014, is the Centennial Plan: Create + Innovate.
 The ambitious campaign seeks to support faculty leadership, increase access to the school by growing endowment funds for scholarships, enhance residential life, create a “boundless campus” open to the wider world, and significantly expand the science facilities.
 Hardy’s enthusiastic and tireless support of the plan helped launch the science project ahead of schedule, and the new classrooms are slated to be open for use in the fall of 2016, along with a more integrated curriculum, state-of-the-art lab spaces, and a sustainable building design.

-Hardy’s natural talent as a writer and his love of stories have made him a vibrant spokesman for the school from the day of his arrival.
-Following up on one of his earliest stated goals, he is actively helping promote CA around the country and the world while carving out its centennial path at home.
+Hardy’s natural talent as a writer and his love of stories made him a vibrant spokesman for the school from the day of his arrival.
+Following up on one of his earliest stated goals, he is helped promote CA around the country and the world while carving out its centennial path at home.

 Jacob A. Dresden